Christine Todd Whitman: Tenure

-Whitman was re-elected in 1997, narrowly defeating Jim McGreevey, the mayor of Woodbridge Township, who criticized Whitman's record on property taxes and automobile insurance rates.
-McGreevey also criticized Whitman for allowing a private sector company to administer the vehicle inspection program.
-In the 1997 election, the early prediction was that Whitman, as an incumbent, would have an easy win.
-The result, however, was that Whitman duplicated her 1993 election with only a one-point victory and a plurality of the votes.
-Murray Sabrin, a college professor who ran as a Libertarian candidate, and finished third with five percent of the vote, received votes mostly from conservative Republicans who might otherwise have voted for Whitman.

-In 1997, she repealed the one percentage-point increase to the state sales tax that her predecessor Governor Florio had imposed, reducing the rate from 7% to 6%, instituted education reforms, and removed excise taxes on professional wrestling, which led the World Wrestling Federation to resume events in New Jersey.
+In 1997, Whitman repealed the one percentage-point increase to the state sales tax that her predecessor Governor Florio had imposed, reducing the rate from 7% to 6%, instituted education reforms, and removed excise taxes on professional wrestling, which led the World Wrestling Federation to resume events in New Jersey.
 As a result, she was made honorary WWF Champion and awarded a replica belt by Gorilla Monsoon at that year's SummerSlam pay-per-view.

-In 1999, Whitman vetoed a bill that outlawed partial birth abortion.
-The veto was overridden, but the statute was subsequently declared unconstitutional by the judiciary.
-In 1999, she made a cameo appearance on the television show Law & Order: Special Victims Unit.
+In 1999, Whitman vetoed a ban on partial birth abortion.
+Her veto was overridden, but the statute was subsequently declared unconstitutional by the judiciary.

 In 1999, Whitman fired Colonel Carl A. Williams, head of the New Jersey State Police, after he was quoted as saying that cocaine and marijuana traffickers were often members of minority groups, while the methamphetamine trade was controlled primarily by white biker gangs.

-In 2000, under Whitman's leadership, New Jersey's violation of the federal one-hour air quality standard for ground level ozone dropped to 4 from 45 in 1988.
-Beach closings reached a record low, and the Natural Resources Defense Council recognized New Jersey for instituting the most comprehensive beach monitoring system in the country.
-New Jersey implemented a new watershed management program, and became a national leader in opening shellfish beds for harvesting.
-Whitman agreed to give tax money to owners of one million acres (4,000 km²) or more of open space and farmland in New Jersey.

-When Democratic Senator Frank Lautenberg announced that he would not seek re-election in 2000, Whitman considered running, but ultimately decided not to.
+When Democratic Senator Frank Lautenberg announced that he would not seek re-election in 2000, Whitman considered running for U.S. Senate, but ultimately decided against it.

+Whitman resigned from office on January 31, 2001, to become administrator of the United States Environmental Protection Agency.